 “I play music because it’s the thing that makes me feel whole.
 When I am fully immersed in my music, it is like a meditation and I am able to disappear into the sound.
 When I am in that space, it feels like I am praying and singing at the same time.
 It is then that I know I am doing what I am supposed to be doing with my life.”

 Todd’s music is intended to transform his audience, to allow them to observe their own lives and to open them up to a sense of gratitude and appreciation.
 His music allows us to feel connected to one another and to something larger than ourselves.

 Todd’s latest recording, Something to Believe In, is a very personal introspective project that chronicles his return to a sense of his authentic self and to his singer/songwriter roots.
-His plan is to continue to use his gifts to uplift and to heal his listeners for as long as he is able.
+He tours nationally and internationally, using his gifts to uplift and to heal his listeners.